-When you hear the words “alcoholic mother,” you already have a mental image that’s disconcerting and confusing.
-It’s actually a dichotomy.
+When you hear the words “alcoholic mother,” you already have an upsetting and confusing mental image.
 Mothers should be nurturing, caring individuals, not falling-down drunks.
 How can the two possibly go together?
-The sad reality is that alcoholism knows no gender boundaries, nor does it pay heed to age, race, nationality, religious persuasion, sexual orientation or socioeconomic status.
-A woman can, therefore, be an alcoholic and a mother at the same time.
-There are a host of dangers in being an alcoholic mother.
-Let’s look at some of them.
+The sad reality is that alcoholism knows no gender boundaries.
+A woman can, therefore, be an alcoholic and a mother simultaneously.

 Drinking Alcohol During Pregnancy

 Mothers who consume alcohol during pregnancy risk serious harm to their unborn infants.
 The range of effects that can occur is called fetal alcohol spectrum disorder (FASD) and includes physical, mental, behavioral, and learning disabilities—possibly with lifelong implications.

 Alcohol is a teratogen.
 This is a substance that causes harm to the developing fetus.
 When consumed, alcohol crosses the placental barrier and enters the fetus’s bloodstream.
 As a result, the alcoholic content in the fetal bloodstream is equal to or exceeds that of the mother.

 Alcoholism is a progressive and often life-threatening disease.
 It steadily causes physical, psychological, social, legal, vocational, and familial problems without treatment.
 The children, however, are often the ones who suffer the most.
 The alcoholic mother is more concerned with her intake of alcohol than with doing what’s best for her offspring.
 Unfortunately, many alcoholic mothers refuse to see the problem.